-Goodwill represents the excess of the cost of an acquisition over the fair value of the Company's share of the net identifiable assets of the acquired subsidiary at the acquisition date.
+Goodwill represents the excess of the cost of an acquisition over the fair value of the company's share of the net identifiable assets of the acquired subsidiary at the acquisition date.
 Goodwill on acquisition of insurance portfolios which qualify as businesses, and subsidiaries is included in intangible assets.
-Goodwill arising on the acquisition of subsidiaries and insurance portfolios is calculated as the amount by which the consideration paid and other related expenses exceed the fair value of the net identifiable assets acquired.
+Goodwill arising on the acquisition of subsidiaries and insurance portfolios is calculated as the amount by which the consideration paid exceeds the fair value of the net identifiable assets acquired.

-At each year end date, the Company assesses whether there is any indication of impairment.
+At each year end date, the company assesses whether there is any indication of impairment.
 If such indications exist, an analysis is performed to assess whether the carrying amount of goodwill is fully recoverable.
 A write down is made if the carrying amount exceeds the recoverable amount.